winstonyang117/BDot_Final/README.md

 pip3 install torchvision-0.7.0a0+78ed10c-cp37-cp37m-linux_armv7l.wh
 ```

+The latest AI algorithm of BedDot needs pytorch 1.9.1 or higher version.

 Note: if you want to run them as a service in Raspberry Pi, then use ```sudo pip3 install xxxx```